Drug Abuse on Long Island

 The demographics create a hotspot that is hard to ignore.
 The laws of demand and supply support the epidemic.
 Long Island is home to some of the wealthiest communities in the United States.
 Nassau and Suffolk have among the highest median household incomes in the U.S. Without a doubt; the active population is well off to afford these drugs.

 There is a Drug Abuse Epidemic on Long Island

 The White House has declared, drug abuse with opioid addiction is a public health emergency.
 New York State Attorney General, Eric Schneiderman, bemoans the drug crisis on Long Island.
 The arrival of the synthetic drug, fentanyl, has worsened the epidemic and increased the death toll.
-He stated that overdose deaths involving opioids soared by 27% between 2015 and 2016, while fentanyl-related deaths almost doubled at the same time.
+He stated that drug overdose deaths involving synthetic opioids soared by 27% between 2015 and 2016, while fentanyl-related deaths almost doubled at the same time.
 Drug overdose causes one-third of all deaths recorded in Nassau County every year.
 The majority of the victims are aged from 15 to 44 years.
 Schneiderman rightly blamed both prescription and illicit opioids for these deaths.

 Furthermore, residents of the island are generally willing to take these drugs.
 Their desire is enabled by a healthcare system that overprescribes these drugs.
 Over-prescription by physicians has been pointed out as the main problem.
-They allegedly prescribe opioids too easily and as a one size fits all.
+They allegedly prescribe opioids too easily and as a one-size-fits-all.
 It is not uncommon for oxycodone to be prescribed for a simple headache.
 Oftentimes, drugs are dispensed without enough warnings.